Instruction parameters

 dataset: d1 # defined previously under definitions/datasets

-model: model1 # defined previously under definitions/ml_methods
+method: model1 # defined previously under definitions/ml_methods

 gen_examples_count: 100